 8. You don’t like desk work

-If you like IT but also like to move around physically and take a break from your desk, a job in networks, telephony, or operations could be a better fit.
-Data scientists, because of the detailed nature of the work, spend long hours at their desks.
+If you like IT but also like to move around physically and take a break from your desk, a job in networks, telephony or operations could be a better fit.
+Because of the detailed nature of the work, data scientists spend long hours at their desks analyzing and manipulating data, coding and implementing algorithms.
+If you dislike desk work and prefer to be more physically active or engaged in hands-on tasks, a data scientist job may not be the best fit for you.

 9. Data bores you